apache/serf/test/CuTest-README.txt

 The project is open source and so you can add other more powerful asserts to make your tests easier to write and more concise.
-Please feel free to send me changes you make so that I can incorporate them into future releases.

-If you see any errors in this document please contact me at asimjalis@peakprogramming.com.

 AUTOMATING TEST SUITE GENERATION